amithyone/fastify-food-app/USER_GUIDE.md

 ---

-**This user guide covers all the essential features of the Abuja Eat application.
+**This user guide covers all the essential features of the Fastify application.
 For additional help, contact our support team or refer to the in-app help section.**